vuepress-theme-hope/vuepress-theme-hope/docs/seo/src/guide.md

 icon: guide
 ---

-This plugin will inject the `<meta>` tag to enhance the search engine optimization of the website.
+This plugin will inject the `<meta>` tag to enhance the search engine optimization of the site.

 ## Out of box